Clan Rising

 Who are some famous Plunketts?

-Notable bearers of the Plunkett name include Saint Oliver Plunkett (1625–1681) — Archbishop of Armagh, last Catholic martyr in England, Joseph Mary Plunkett (1887–1916) — poet, signatory of the 1916 Proclamation and Sir Horace Plunkett (1854–1932) — agricultural reformer, founder of the IAOS co-operative movement.
+Notable bearers of the Plunkett name include Saint Oliver Plunkett (1625–1681), Archbishop of Armagh, last Catholic martyr in England, Joseph Mary Plunkett (1887–1916), poet, signatory of the 1916 Proclamation and Sir Horace Plunkett (1854–1932), agricultural reformer, founder of the IAOS co-operative movement.
+Each is profiled on the family page, with cross-links to the geography, stories, and historical events tied to their life.

 Is Plunket the same family as Plunkett?